rgoulter/my-hakyll-blog/yi.markdown

     When the dependency is updated, to register this with Yi I'd need to

     ```
-        ~/github/yi/yi$ cabal install dependency-name and-things-which-depend-on-it
+        ~/github/yi/yi$ cabal build
         ~/github/yi/yi$ touch ~/.config/yi.hs
     ```

-    i.e. re-install the package to the cabal sandbox for yi, and then 'modify' the yi.hs file so that Yi will re-compile (and thus know about the updated dependency). "dependency" here, btw, could mean things like plugin, or aspects of a `yi.hs` which you'd rather have split up into different `.hs`
+    i.e. get Cabal to rebuild its dependencies, and then 'modify' the yi.hs file so that Yi will re-compile (and thus know about the updated dependency). "dependency" here, btw, could mean things like plugin, or aspects of a `yi.hs` which you'd rather have split up into different `.hs`